It’s no secret that we love STEAM in our classrooms.

-National STEAM Day is November 8 – and it’s no secret that we love STEAM in our Primrose classrooms!
-STEAM concepts (science, technology, engineering, art and mathematics) are important for your child’s future success in school, life and in the workforce.
-While these concepts may sound complex for little ones, children under the age of 5 can begin to learn basic STEAM skills in fun and simple ways, building a foundation that will benefit them for years to come.
+STEAM concepts (science, technology, engineering, art and mathematics) are important for your child’s success in school, life and the workforce.
+While these concepts may sound complex for little ones, children under age 5 can begin to learn basic STEAM skills in fun and simple ways, building a foundation that will benefit them for years to come.

-“When play is connected to problem solving, children begin to work more collaboratively with their friends and develop a deeper understanding of concepts,” said Dr. Sandra Linder, co-author of the Primrose Balanced Learning curriculum.
+“When play is connected to problem-solving, children begin to work more collaboratively with their friends and develop a deeper understanding of concepts,” says Dr. Sandra Linder, co-author of the Primrose® Balanced Learning curriculum.

 Here are examples from some of our classrooms of how children in each age group learn and practice STEAM skills (which can also be easily implemented at home!):

 - Kindergarten: In Kindergarten, students engage in a variety of engineering-based design thinking challenges.
 For example, they design and build a prototype of a bridge, along with a moveable vehicle, to carry the Primrose Friends puppets safely across.